 Cassie Clark, Marketing & Social Media Coordinator, is a Master’s in English Literature student grounded in the world of technical writing.
 She expertly leverages Twitter, Facebook, and other social networks to build bridges between Spark supporters, contributors, and future readers.

-Thirty volunteer staff editors and readers help screen submissions as they come in and participate in the selection process through discussion and voting.
+Thirty volunteer staff editors and readers selected from the writing community help screen submissions as they come in and participate in the selection process through discussion and voting.
 If you’d like to join our staff of volunteers, be sure to visit our Jobs page for current opportunities.